-Many have lego clubs, science clubs etc If you can get a group and ask for program, they might accommodate.
+Libraries FREE Many have book clubs, lego clubs, science clubs etc If you can get a group and ask for program, they might accommodate.
 Some have literacy and education grants and ask for the children’s librarian contact at desk.
 You don’t have to live in that area to attend, and can even get a library card for any library district if you are a Colorado resident.

-Many Libraries have free “passes” to check out to local cultural spots like zoos and museums.
+Many Libraries have free “cultural passes” to book in advance for free admission local cultural spots like cultural destinations, museums.
 Ask!

 PROGRAMS at libraries FREE One time events, history, authors, book clubs, and hobbies!

 Museums often have programs, etc

 *Colorado History Museum